relffok/mir_robot/README.md

 # Disclaimer

-**This package is intended to be a migration package of [mir_robot using ros1](https://github.com/dfki-ric/mir_robot) to [ros galactic](https://docs.ros.org/en/galactic/Installation.html).
+**This package is intended to be a migration package of [mir_robot using ros1](https://github.com/dfki-ric/mir_robot) to [ros humble](https://docs.ros.org/en/humble/Installation.html).
 It is currently still under heavy development - to be used with caution!**
-The following packages have been migrated to galactic:
+The following packages have been migrated to humble:

 - [x] mir_description
 - [x] mir_driver